 Is this a new regulation or requirement from FDA?

 No, the use of this label is not a new regulation or requirement.
 The use of this new label is voluntary.
-Also, FDA indicated that they would reach out to state and local jurisdictions to explain the new voluntary label and its purpose.

 Do retailers have to use the label?

 No, this is a voluntary label initiated by the produce industry and not by any regulatory authority.
 However, be aware that FDA and CDC are encouraging consumers to look for/ask for this information when purchasing or eating romaine.